enricofoglia/SIA_RP_Report/05IdentificationForUnsteadyLift.md

-# System Identification Algorithms
+# System identification for unsteady lift

-## SI: context and state of the art
+## Literature considerations

 ## Our approach